Skip to Content

 Can I and my family member submit our applications at the same time?
 Will the applications be processed together?

 Your family member can submit his or her application at the same time as you submit your application.
-Applications that are submitted at the same time are usually processed and decided at the same time.
-In order for the applications to be decided at the same time, it is important that both you and your family member include in your applications all the necessary information and attachments.
+Your applications are not necessarily processed at the same time.
+You can speed up the processing by making sure that both you and your family member include all the necessary information and attachments in your applications.

 Right to work